-In Figure 8 the mean sea level pressure (mslp) is presented in the same way as 10 meter wind speed in Figure 6.
-It can be seen that Exp1 (left panel) does not show any positive impact in the mslp compared to the reference run, while a significant positive impact for Exp3 (right panel), at least up to 5-7 hours forecast lead time is found compared to the reference.
+In Fig. 8 the mean sea level pressure (MSLP) is presented in the same way as 10 m wind speed in Fig. 6.
+It can be seen that Exp1 (Fig. 8, left) does not show any positive impact in the MSLP relative to the reference run, whereas a significant positive impact for Exp3 (Fig. 8, right), at least up to 5-7-h forecast lead time, is found relative to the reference.

-In Figure 9 the two experiments including radar radial velocity are compared to each other and there is a clear, significant positive impact for Exp3 throughout the entire 24 hour forecast period.
-Which means that the reduction of the thinning distance for radial velocity has an impact for mslp for the first forecast hours.
+In Fig. 9, the two experiments including radar radial velocity are compared with each other, and there is a clear, significant positive impact for Exp3 throughout the entire 24-h forecast period.
+This result means that the reduction of the thinning distance for radial velocity has an impact for MSLP for the first forecast hours.